pramodkumarkarn/Ver-ID-Android-Sample/README.md

 		}
 	}
 	~~~
-1. If you no longer need Ver-ID call [`VerID.unload()`](https://appliedrecognition.github.io/Ver-ID-Android-Sample/com.appliedrec.ver_id.VerID.html#unload()) to dispose of Ver-ID's resources.
-A good place to do this is in your activity's `onDestroy()` method.

 ### <a name="liveness_detection"></a>Liveness Detection
 Follow these steps to ensure the user holding the device is a live person:

-1. Load Ver-ID using [`VerID.shared.load(Context,String,VerID.LoadCallback)`](https://appliedrecognition.github.io/Ver-ID-Android-Sample/com.appliedrec.ver_id.VerID.html#load(Context,%20String,%20LoadCallback)) passing your application's context.
-Loading Ver-ID may take a few seconds.
-You may want to indicate to the user that your app didn't hang.
-A good place to do load Ver-ID is in your activity's `onCreate` method.
 1. In your activity configure an intent to launch a Ver-ID liveness detection session:

 	~~~java